AY2324S2-CS2103-F15-1/tp/docs/UserGuide.md

 * Duplicate contacts:
   * Contacts are considered duplicates if they share the same mobile phone number.
+  * We consider mobile phone number as an unique identifier of a person in Singapore because in most of the cases, two people will not share the same mobile number (similar to how PayLah and PayNow works)

 * `NAME` format:
   * Can only contain alphanumeric characters and spaces.